aws-otel/aws-otel.github.io/.github/ISSUE_TEMPLATE/partner-documentation.md

 ---
 name: Partner Documentation
-about: 'This is a template for submitting a getting started guide. '
+about: 'This is a template for submitting a getting started guide.
+Please include images in .png format for any diagrams.'
 title: ''
 labels: ''
 assignees: ''